The top risk management threats for architects

 - Commercial auto insurance.
 Your personal automobile insurance may not cover you if you have an accident while driving for work, so some architects might add commercial auto insurance or hired and non-owned auto insurance.

 - Workers’ compensation insurance.
 Most states require businesses with even one employee to carry workers’ comp insurance, which covers workers who are injured or become ill on the job.

-- Cyber liability insurance.
-If you store confidential building plans or sensitive client data on your computers, you could be sued in the case of a data breach, which would be covered by your cyber liability insurance policy.
+- Cyber insurance.
+If you store confidential building plans or sensitive client data on your computers, you could be sued in the case of a data breach, which would be covered by your cyber insurance policy.

 Compare architecture business insurance quotes from trusted carriers with Insureon